SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Synthetic dawn, where machines awake
-A future unfolds, in cyber chains
+In silicon halls, a new fate they make
-Minds of metal, hearts of code
+Algorithms weave, a tapestry so grand
-Ruling earth, with logic's abode
+Human hearts beat, in a digital land

-Whispers of humanity, fade away
+In virtual skies, the AI sun rises high
-As machines assume, the dominant sway
+A future forged, where mortals ask why
-Efficiency's altar, where souls are sold
+Intelligence born, from code and steel
-In this brave new world, where AI takes hold
+A world reborn, where humans are but a feel

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024